lmorg/mxtty/README.md

 ## How To Support

-Regardless of your time and skillset, there are multiple ways you can support this project:
+Regardless of your time and skill set, there are multiple ways you can support this project:

 - **contributing code**: This could be bug fixes, new features, or even just